raspberrypilearning/marble-mayhem/en/step_3.md

 title: Make objects spin
 ---

-Add your GameObject into the Scene and change it's position and rotation until you are happy with it.
+Add your GameObject into the Scene and change its position and rotation until you are happy with it.

 In the Inspector click **'Add Component'** and add the `Spin` script.

-If you do not have the `Spin` script, create a new script called `Spin` and place it in your 'Scripts' folder.
+If you do not have the `Spin` script, create a new script called `Spin` and place it in your Scripts folder.

-Open the script and type or copy the following code into the editor.
+Open the script and type or copy the following code into the editor:

 --- code ---
 ---